Health & Sports Performance Testing

 • Annual summary letter for the athlete and, if they wish, their coach

-Please follow this pre test standardisation if you have booked in for a V02 max or lactate threshold test:
+Please follow this pre test standardisation if you have booked in for any of our Health & Sports Performance Testing:

 Please note: you are able to rearrange or cancel up to 48 hours prior to your appointment.
 After this time we will be unable to rearrange or refund what you have paid.